 \subsection{{\it Technical lemmas}}

-Our next goal is to determine the necessary and sufficient conditions so that the Markov trace ${\rm Tr}$ of the algebra $\Y (\U, \V)$ \cite{fjl} factors through to the quotient algebra ${\rm FTL}^{\mathtt{B}}_{d,n}(\U,\V)$.
+Our next goal is to determine the necessary and sufficient conditions so that the trace ${\rm Tr}$ of $\Y (\U, \V)$ in \cite{fjl} passes to ${\rm FTL}^{\mathtt{B}}_{d,n}$.
 Our approach will be analogous to \cite{gojukola2}.
-However, we need to postpone this discussion until the next session in order to present here a series of technical results that are crucial for the proof of our main theorem. \begin{lemma} The following hold in ${\rm Y}_{d,n}^{\mathtt{B}}(\U,\V)$.
+However, we need to postpone this discussion until the next subsection in order to present here a series of technical results that are required for the proof of our main theorem. \begin{lemma} The following holds in ${\rm Y}_{d,n}^{\mathtt{B}}(\U,\V)$.

 \end{lemma}

 \begin{proof} For the first argument we have that: